imandresi/team-tally/README.md

 For more information about the GPL, please visit the [GNU website](https://www.gnu.org/licenses/gpl-2.0.html).

 ## Contact
-If you have any questions or suggestions regarding the TEAM TALLY WordPress plugin, please feel free to contact me at <itanjaka.mandresi@gmail.com>.
-You can also find more information about me and my other projects on my GitHub profile: https://www.github.com/imandresi/
+If you have any questions or suggestions regarding the TEAM TALLY WordPress plugin, please feel free to contact me on my GitHub profile: https://www.github.com/imandresi/